 You then head inland through farmland and to the small village of Porkellis.
 It used to be a boom town due to the mining around here – now there’s just one pub.

 The route than laps round the Stithians reservoir.
 Make sure your visit doesn’t coincide with the annual agricultural show here in the summer.
-It’s been running since 1834 and attracts thousands of people.
+It’s been running since 1834, and attracts thousands of people annually.

 From here it’s back into pretty Falmouth, with its impressive buildings and bustling high street.